TheFifthRider/simply-roleplaying-webapp/docs/basics/equipment.md

 ### Armor

-Equipment with this tag are wearable defense like personal shield generators, kevlar vests, or full plate.
+Equipment with this tag are wearable defense like personal shield generators, Kevlar vests, or full plate.
 When worn, armor grants the wearer with **armor value** equal to **the highest passive value of the equipment's tagged attributes**.
 A character can only benefit from one set of armor at a time.

 ### Battering
 Weapons with this tag are blunt instruments that rely on their weight to deal damage. _Batons_, _maces_, and _war picks_ often have the Battering tag.